Terms of Business

 For details of fees that may apply during the term of your finance agreement, please refer to our Tariff of Charges as updated from time to time and which can be found overleaf.

-Our complaint handling procedures meet the industry standards required by the Financial Conduct Authority.
+Our complaints resolution handling procedures meet the industry standards required by the Financial Conduct Authority.
 A copy of these procedures is available on request.
 If you have a complaint about our service, please contact us:

-By post: Propel, Complaints Handling Team, Unit 5, Langstone Business Village, Langstone, Newport, NP18 2LH
+By post: Propel, Complaints Resolution Team, Unit 5, Langstone Business Village, Langstone, Newport, NP18 2LH